kylerbrown/bark/specification.md

 For multi-channel files, samples are interleaved, so files should be written in C (or row-major) order.

-ARF allows user-specified endianness, but Bark does not.
-All sampled data files **must** be little-endian.
-This is the default for Intel x86 architectures, and thus the vast majority of modern systems.

 A raw binary file with N channels and M samples looks like this:

     c1s1, c2s1, c3s1, ..., cNs1, c1s2, c2s2, c3s2, ..., c1sM, c2sM, c3sM,...,cNsM